Asia Today: South Korea adds 559 cases, highest in 10 days

 Asia Today: South Korea adds 559 cases, highest in 10 daysNew

-SEOUL, South Korea (AP) — South Korea has reported 559 new cases of coronavirus infection, its highest daily increase in 10 days.
-Health workers are scrambling to slow transmissions at religious facilities, which have been a major source of infections throughout the pandemic.
-The Korea Disease Control and Prevention Agency said 112 of the new cases came from the southwestern city of Gwangju, where infections have been linked to a missionary training school.
-An affiliated facility in the central city of Daejeon has been tied to infections as well.
-Nearly 300 of the new cases came from the Seoul metropolitan area, where infections have been tied to various places.
+SEOUL, South Korea (AP) — South Korea has reported 599 new coronavirus cases, the highest in 10 days, as health workers scramble to slow infections at religious facilities, which have been a major source throughout the pandemic.
+The Korea Disease Control and Prevention Agency says 112 of the new cases came from the southwestern city of Gwangju, where more than 100 have so far been linked to a missionary training school.
+An affiliated facility in the central city of Daejeon has been linked to more than 170 infections.
+The Seoul metropolitan area reported nearly 300 cases.
+South Korea has repeatedly seen big clusters emerge from religious groups, including more than 5,000 linked to the secretive Shincheonji Church of Jesus that drove a major outbreak last spring.